Sergio Osmeña: Post-presidency and death (1946–1961)

 After his electoral defeat, Osmeña retired to his home in Cebu City.
 He died of pulmonary edema at age 83 on October 19, 1961, at the Veterans Memorial Medical Center in Quezon City.
-President Carlos P. Garcia declared October 20 to November 3 as "period of national mourning," wherein all flags in the country are flown at half-mast as a sign of mourning.
+President Carlos P. Garcia declared October 20 to November 3 as "period of national mourning," wherein all flags in the country were flown at half-mast as a sign of mourning.

 Osmeña was accorded a state funeral.
 On October 20, 1961, his remains were laid in state at Malate Church in Manila before being transferred to Malacañang.
 On October 22, these were transported to Cebu City to lie in state at the Cebu Metropolitan Cathedral and, on the next day, at the Cebu Provincial Capitol.
 These were then returned to Manila to lie in state at Malacañang once again from October 24 to 25, followed by a necrological service for Osmeña at the Legislative Building until October 26.
 His remains were buried at Manila North Cemetery at noon of October 26.

 2023 paternity test

 For almost a century, the father of Sergio Osmeña had not been certain.
-Historical records has suggested that either Chinese immigrant and businessman Pedro Lee Gotiaoco or another businessman Antonio Sanson could have been the former president's father.
+Historical records have suggested that either Chinese immigrant and businessman Pedro Lee Gotiaoco or another businessman Antonio Sanson could have been the former president's father.
 In 2023, Osmeña's descendants Maria Lourdes Bernardo and Annabelle Osmeña-Aboitiz launched a paternity project to determine the father of their ancestor.
 Y-DNA testing was conducted and in June 2023, Sanson was determined to be Sergio Osmeña's biological father.

 In a 2023 article, the genealogist and genetic genealogy specialist who was engaged by Osmeña's descendants, Todd Lucero Sales, recounted how, after exhaustive archival research failed to produce definitive evidence, his team found a 100% match across 23 Y‑DNA markers between Osmeña and the Sanson lineage, while excluding Gotiaoco.
 He claimed that these results provided a 99.982% probability of a patrilineal connection, thus conclusively identifying Antonio Sanson as Osmeña’s father.